Denver Civic Center: Institutions and development

 Civic Center has long been the government, arts, history, and learning nexus of both the state of Colorado and the Denver Metropolitan Area.

-Among the institutions in the Civic Center are Denver Art Museum and the Denver Central Library along the park's south side, the Colorado State Capitol and the City and County Building of Denver along the east and west axis of the park, the Wellington E. Webb Municipal Office Building on the park's north side, and the History Colorado Center and the Colorado State Judicial Building to the southeast of the park.
+Among the institutions in the Civic Center are Denver Art Museum and the Denver Central Library along the park's south side, the Colorado State Capitol and the City and County Building of Denver along the east and west axis of the park, the Wellington E. Webb Municipal Office Building on the park's north side, and the History Colorado Center and the Ralph Carr Colorado Judicial Center to the southeast of the park.
 The Denver Mint lies immediately west of the Civic Center Park across the street from the City and County Building.

-The area has seen a new civic development, including the Denver Newspaper Agency (northeast of the park), the home of The Denver Post.
-Voters in 2004 approved a new Denver Justice Center, two blocks away from Civic Center Park.
+The area has seen expanded civic uses in recent decades.
+Voters in 2004 approved a new Denver Justice Center, two blocks west of Civic Center Park.
 This project was completed in 2010.
+The McNichols Civic Center Building, within the park at its northwest corner, was Denver's first public library and in 2012 was renovated to serve the Denver Arts and Venues agency.
+Plans have been floated to use the building as a museum of Denver history.
+In 2024 Denver purchased the former headquarters of the Denver Post, north of the park, to serve the courts and legal services.